oracle-samples/oci-data-science-ai-samples/jobs/tutorials/vscode-server-tunnel/README.md

 To grant access to the server, please log into https://github.com/login/device and use code XXXX-XXXX
 ```

-This requires you to open the link `https://github.com/login/device` login with your GitHub account and use the code `XXXX-XXXX` to verify that you are the user that starts the tunneling.
+This requires you to open the link `https://github.com/login/device`, login with your GitHub account and use the code `XXXX-XXXX` to verify and authorize the tunneling.

-Once this is complete, you will in the logs a message similar to
+Once this is complete, following would appear int the logs:

 ```bash
 [2023-02-28 12:39:53] info Creating tunnel with the name: nice-seedeater